Brahmin95/LegacyComLogger/docs/wiki.md

 </rules>
 ```

-3. Save the file.
-The new logging level will take effect almost immediately.
-Once you are done troubleshooting, simply remove the temporary rule block and save the file again.

 ## 2. Analyzing Logs in Kibana and Elastic

-All logs are enriched with correlation IDs, allowing for powerful analysis.

 **[Link to Enterprise Logging Dashboards](https://my-elastic-instance/kibana/app/dashboards)**

 ### Common Search Queries (KQL) in Kibana

--   **See a user's entire session from start to finish:**
+-   **See a user's entire session:** `session.id: "a8c3e0b1f2d44e5f8a7b6c5d4e3f2a1b"`
-    `session.id: "a8c3e0b1f2d44e5f8a7b6c5d4e3f2a1b"`

--   **See everything related to one specific operation (VB6 or .NET):**
-    `trace.id: "e4a9c8b7f6d5e4f3a2b1c0d9e8f7a6b5"`
+-   **See a single traced operation:** `trace.id: "e4a9c8b7f6d5e4f3a2b1c0d9e8f7a6b5"`

--   **Find all errors from VB6 applications:**
-    `log.level: error and labels.app_type: "VB6"`
+-   **Find all VB6 errors:** `log.level: error and labels.app_type: "VB6"`

--   **Find a specific VB6 runtime error number:**
+-   **Find a specific VB6 runtime error:** `vb_error.number: 76`
-    `vb_error.number: 76`

--   **Find all logs from a specific .NET service:**
-    `service.name: "MyCompany.PaymentService.exe"`

-### Using the APM UI in Kibana
+### Using the APM UI

-For operations traced with our framework's `LogManager.Tracer` or the VB6 `BeginTrace` method, you can use the APM UI:
-1. Navigate to the **APM** section in Kibana.
-2. Find your service (`MyCompany.PaymentService.exe` or `LegacyApp.exe`).
-3. Click on a transaction (e.g., "FulfillOrder" or "SaveCustomerClick") to see the **transaction waterfall view**.
-4. This view shows you the timing of all spans.
-At the bottom, there is a section for **"Logs"** which will show only the log messages correlated with that specific transaction.
-This is the fastest way to go from a performance problem to the logs that explain it.
+For any operation wrapped in a trace (`BeginTrace` or `Tracer.Trace`), you can use the APM UI in Kibana to see the transaction waterfall view.
+All correlated logs will appear automatically at the bottom of the trace view, providing a direct link from performance metrics to application logs.